joerivandervelde/animated-sirds/README.md

 In the reference image, we generate a new random dot pattern for each frame.
 This seems to be the norm for these type of animations.
 But is that necessary?
-What happens if we simply re-use the random dot pattern from the first frame, for all following frames?
-Let's use the same starting image as before.
+Let's use the reference image from before.

 ![a-sphere-r0.4-d0.1.gif](gifs/a-sphere-r0.4-d0.1.gif)

-But now we re-use the pattern for each frame.
+What happens when we simply re-use the random dot pattern from the first frame, for all following frames, when converting to an ASIRDS?
 The result is a calmer image where the sphere can still be seen moving.
 However, background echos from the stereoscopic encoding technique seem to make it nearly impossible to track the sphere in 3D.

 ![b-sphere-r0.4-d0.1-calm.gif](gifs/b-sphere-r0.4-d0.1-calm.gif)

 ## Experiment 2: no depth scaling

-What would happen if we disable the scaling of the grayscale depth values with distance?
+What happens when we disable the scaling of the grayscale depth values with distance?
 The input image is similar to that of before, except the sphere is equally bright at all positions.

 ![c-sphere-r0.4-d1.0.gif](gifs/c-sphere-r0.4-d1.0.gif)

 The result is at first glance similar to our reference image, but tracking the sphere with your eyes around its farthest point feels less natural and requires more effort.
-So depth scaling is indeed important.

 ![c-sphere-r0.4-d1.0-noisy.gif](gifs/c-sphere-r0.4-d1.0-noisy.gif)